-(d) Determining adjusted income, as provided in § 5.611(a) and (c) through (e), for families who apply for or receive assistance under the following programs: Section 202 Supportive Housing Program for the Elderly (24 CFR 891, subpart B); Section 202 Direct Loans for Housing for the Elderly and Persons with Disabilities (24 CFR part 891, subpart E); and the Section 811 Supportive Housing for Persons with Disabilities (24 CFR part 891, subpart C).
-Unless specified in the regulations for each of the programs listed in this paragraph (d) or in another regulatory section of this part 5, subpart F, then the regulations in part 5, subpart F, generally are not applicable to these programs; and
+(d) Determining adjusted income, as provided in § 5.611(a) and (c) through (e), for families who apply for or receive assistance under the following programs: Section 202 Supportive

+Housing Program for the Elderly (24 CFR 891, subpart B); Section 202 Direct Loans for Housing for the Elderly and Persons with Disabilities (24 CFR part 891, subpart E); and the Section 811 Supportive Housing for Persons with Disabilities (24 CFR part 891, subpart C).
+Unless specified in the regulations for each of the programs listed in this paragraph (d) or in another regulatory section of this part 5, subpart F, then the regulations in part 5, subpart F, generally are not applicable to these programs; and programs.

-(e) Limitations on eligibility for assistance based on assets, as provided in § 5.618, in the Section 8 (tenant-based and project-based) and public housing programs.
+(e) Limitations on eligibility for assistance based on assets, as provided in § 5.618, in the Section 8 (tenant-based and project-based) and public housing

-10. In § 5.603, add in alphabetical order definitions for "Day laborer", "Foster adult", "Foster child", "Health and medical care expenses", "Independent contractor", "Minor" and "Seasonal worker", and revise the definitions for "Net family assets", and "Responsible entity" to read as follows:
+- 10. Effective January 1, 2024, amend § 5.603(b) by: - a.
+Adding in alphabetical order definitions for "Day laborer", "Foster adult", "Foster child", "Health and medical care expenses", "Independent contractor", and "Minor"; - b.
+Revising the definitions for "Net family assets", and "Responsible entity"; and - c. Ådding in alphabetical order the definition of "Seasonal worker".

+The additions and revisions read as follows: